LGBTQ people in the United Kingdom

+Public opinion in the UK is mostly supportive of homosexuality; however, support for transgender and non-binary issues is mixed and has been declining since 2019-20 with the significant and consistent drops noticeable from 2022 onwards.
+Trans people have been able to change their gender since 2005.

+Rights

+UK law currently does not recognise non-binary gender on legal documents.

 Demographics

-According to the Office of National Statistics, the percentage of the UK population identifying as lesbian, gay, or bisexual (LGB) increased from 1.5% in 2012 to 2.0% in 2017.
+According to the Office for National Statistics (ONS), the percentage of the UK population identifying as lesbian, gay or bisexual (LGB) increased from 1.5% in 2012 to 2.0% in 2017.
 There are 1.1 million people identifying as LGB in UK.
-The 16 to 24 age group were the most likely to identify as LGB in 2017 (4.2%).
+The 16-to-24 age group were the most likely to identify as LGB in 2017 (4.2%).

 A 2010 Integrated Household Survey estimated 1.5% of people in the UK identify themselves as gay, lesbian or bisexual – far lower than previous estimates of 5–7%.
-Interpreting the statistics, an Office for National Statistics (ONS) spokesperson said, "Someone may engage in sexual behaviour with someone of the same sex but still not perceive themselves as gay."
+Interpreting the statistics, an ONS spokesperson said, "Someone may engage in sexual behaviour with someone of the same sex but still not perceive themselves as gay."
 According to YouGov, however, studies such as that of the Integrated Household Survey underestimate the true proportion of the population that is LGBT as they use a face-to-face methodology, and non-heterosexual people are less willing to disclose their sexual orientation to an interviewer.
 YouGov itself estimates, based on its panel, which was inquired via an online questionnaire, that the proportion of LGBT people in the UK is 7%.
 Estimates of the size of the trans population in the UK is between 65,000 and 300,000.
 The size of the transgender population or people experiencing gender dysphoria was estimated at between 2,400 and 10,500.
-Stonewall concludes that it is hard to define the LGBT population of the UK because some LGBT people are not out.
+The LGBT rights charity Stonewall concludes that it is hard to define the LGBT population of the UK because some LGBT people are not out.

 Representation

 Census

-In 2009, the Equality and Human Rights Commission called for the inclusion of a question on sexual orientation in the 2011 census, but this was rejected by the Office for National Statistics who run the census.
+In 2009 the Equality and Human Rights Commission called for the inclusion of a question on sexual orientation in the 2011 census, but this was rejected by the Office for National Statistics who run the census.

 In the 2021 census questions on gender, gender identity and sexual orientation were included for the first time.
 Stonewall supported the move, stating "gathering data on LGBT communities in the UK is a vital step towards building a society where LGBT people are truly accepted, everywhere and by everyone."
 These provisions were made in the Census (Return Particulars and Removal of Penalties) Act 2019 for England and Wales, and in the Census (Amendment) (Scotland) Act 2019 for Scotland.
 The guidance to the question "What is your sex?" was subject to a High Court case, led by Fair Play For Women, which found that sex should only be declared per the sex recorded on either a birth certificate or Gender Recognition Certificate, rather than any other official document.